Ksenia Karelina, US ballet dancer, released from Russia in prisoner exchange - The Pulse of NH

 Ksenia Karelina, US ballet dancer, released from Russia in prisoner exchange

-LONDON -- U.S.-Russian dual citizen Ksenia Karelina was released from Russian prison in an overnight prisoner exchange, Secretary of State Marco Rubio announced on Thursday.
+(LONDON) -- U.S.-Russian dual citizen Ksenia Karelina was released from a Russian prison in an overnight prisoner exchange, Secretary of State Marco Rubio announced on Thursday.

+Karelina -- a 33-year-old ballet dancer -- was serving a 12-year prison sentence in a penal colony, having been convicted of treason in August 2024.
+She was accused of organizing fundraisers for Ukraine's military, attending pro-Ukraine rallies and posting social media messages against Russia's war in Ukraine.
+The U.S. maintained she was wrongfully detained.

+Karelina's fiancé, Chris van Heerden, spoke to ABC News Live hours after her sentencing, saying she did nothing wrong.
+He said all she did was donate $50 to a Ukrainian charity.

-A U.S. official told ABC News that American and Russian intelligence agencies took the lead in negotiating the prisoner swap.
+American and Russian intelligence agencies took the lead in negotiating the prisoner swap, a U.S. official told ABC News.

 CIA Director John Ratcliffe said in a statement, "Today, President Trump brought home another wrongfully detained American from Russia.
 I'm proud of the CIA officers who worked tirelessly to support this effort and we appreciate the government of UAE for enabling the exchange."